Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Get-Proccesor-Token.md

 tags: [Get-Proccesor, Token, Tokenization, API Reference]
 ---

-# TGet Proccesor Token
+# Get Proccesor Token

 There are use cases where merchant requires both gateway token and/or processor token using standalone **[Tokenization](?path=docs/Resources/FAQs-Glossary/Glossary.md#tokenization)** calls.

 - Merchant uses encryption at point of interaction (P2PE) and does not have access to PCI data.
-Merchant must accept an offline transaction and requires both gateway token and processor token.
+Merchant must accept an offline transaction and requires processor token.

-- Merchant receives gateway token and/or processor token but fails to store the tokens in their vault.
-- Merchant performs direct settlement with the backend settlement systems and does not have the token to submit in the settlement file.
+- Merchant performs direct settlement with the backend settlement systems and needs to submit the proccesor token in the settlement file.
-Merchant will not have the Processor Token to settle with Processor in above cases.

 <!-- theme: info -->
->Merchant generates a TA token from CH using get token endpoint.
-Merchant uses endpoint /paymentsvas/v1/processor-tokens and this payload to request processor token.
+>Merchant should use endpoint /paymentsvas/v1/processor-tokens and this payload to request processor token.

 ---